Here's the quick and dirty definition:

 Birth affirmations are no new idea.
 Most women learn some in their childbirth ed classes or from reading one of many inspiring birth books.

-I write this blog to do two things: One, to affirm the ceremonial creation of affirmation flags, which allows for these flags to be an expression of creativity, and two, to share with you that affirmations only really work after we release our fears around what we are affirming for ourselves first.
+I write this blog to share with you that affirmations only really work after we release our fears around what we are affirming for ourselves first.

 In my Natural Childbirth Ed Course, (coming soon), one of the most important classes in the course is the fear work class.
 (My, doesn’t that sound fun?)